Title: Miss Mary Bennet Spinster

-But then, Mary looked up and earnestly added, "Mr. Carew, truly I knew you were only being kind to me.
+But then, Mary looked up and earnestly added, "Sir, truly I knew you were only being kind to me.
 I had no such thoughts that a liaison between us could ever be in the realm possibility.
-I'd never hoped, never dreamed…"
+I'd never hoped, never dreamt…"

 She blinked and quickly looked away, not wishing to see how repulsive that idea would be to him.
 She dashed at a few more tears that had slipped down her cheeks and swallowed, waiting to hear his response.
 Her stomach was in such knots, she doubted she would ever eat again.

 But Reverend Carew only shook his head and smiled.
 "Miss Mary, there was no harm in taking the air with a friend.
 Of course, your relatives and neighbors should know you well enough to understand that you would never besmirch your beloved mother's memory by entertaining a courtship so soon after her passing.
 I think you must point this out to them, and simply ignore the rest.
 Do you think your father will be unhappy at your aunt's missive?"